eonist/eonist.github.io/_posts/2017-04-03-Dispatch-group.md

 - Calls must have the same amount of enter and leaves.
 - I suppose one could pass dispatch group refs as a variable and use it in a nested scenario.
 - DispatchGroups seems to work best when wanting to do many async tasks on background thread at the same time and have one onComplete for when all tasks complete.
+- DispatchGroup can also be used in conjunction with DispatchWorkItem

 ```swift
 import Foundation